 The tax forms (or the extensions) have all been filed, the mad April rush has come to an end, and you can breathe a sigh of relief.
 You mutter to yourself, "Thank goodness...
 I don't have to think about taxes again for another year."

 It makes me very sad that anybody would have such a view of things.
 The only way you can control and deal with your tax issues is to review them throughout the year.
 Was your refund too large?
 Why should you allow Uncle Sam to hold on to your money without paying you any interest?
 Fix it now!
 Did you have a large balance due with some penalties attached?
 There are methods that you can use to rid yourself of these penalties.
-Did you fail to take a credit or deduction because you didn't know about it?
-Or worse, didn't maintain the appropriate records?
-Now is the time to look forward to tax year 2004 so you don't make the same mistakes again.
-But it takes thought and planning and attention.
+Did you fail to take a credit or deduction because you didn't know about it -- or worse, didn't maintain the appropriate records?
+Now is the time to look forward to tax year 2005 so you don't make the same mistakes again.
+But it takes thought, planning, and attention.

 People often think that taxes are simply a chore, something to attend to once a year.
-Anyone with that attitude is likely leaving money on the table, though.
+Anyone with that attitude is likely leaving money on the table.
 This is particularly true for investors, because investing is much more than just deciding which stocks to buy or sell.

 If you're generating sizable capital gains this year, you might be expected by the IRS to file estimated taxes each quarter.
 If you use your computer for investment purposes, you might have some deductions available to you.
 If you sell a stock for a loss, you should think twice before repurchasing it within 30 days.
 Got employee stock options?
 You can minimize your taxes by exercising and holding them for certain time periods.
 Heck, even your home is an investment, and a big one at that.
 Learn about the massive tax benefits available to you if you plan your home sale properly.